 We also have a handful of social events every year – a Broad Street Gardens Open Day with local residents that raised over £7000, mainly for charity; a joint visit to Old Alresford House with the Alresford Historical & Literary Society, a series of walks in and around The Alresfords for the Queen's 2012 jubilee and trips to see Shakespeare at The Globe and in Stratford – are all recent examples.

-Our work can only be achieved if we have a healthy, active and strong Society membership, so would you please join or re-join us now by emailing the Membership Secretary, Sue Alexander at email@example.com or 01962 732043.
+Our work can only be achieved if we have a healthy, active and strong Society membership, so would you please join or re-join us now by emailing the Membership Secretary, Sue Cox at firstname.lastname@example.org or 01962 732043.